We are Caribbean Sato Rescue, P.R.

 CSR was founded in the fall of 2015 & the two of us absolutely love the work that we do for these amazing animals!
-The most rewarding thing is to see where our pups end up & how far they have come after finding their furever homes & leaving this island that gave them no hope; but rescue work is definitely one of the hardest things either of us has ever done!
-We are a small boyfriend-girlfriend duo but do everything that we can with our amazing little network of fosters, friends & fellow rescuers!
+The most rewarding thing is to see where our pups end up & how far they have come after finding their furever homes & leaving the island that gave them no hope; but rescue work is definitely one of the hardest things either of us has ever done!
+We are a small boyfriend-girlfriend duo but do everything that we can with our amazing little network of fosters, volunteers, friends & fellow rescuers!

 WHY DO YOU RESCUE?

-Puerto Rico is home to more than 400,000 homeless pets & for a 3,500 square-mile island, that’s A LOT & it’s unfortunately only getting worse.
+Puerto Rico is home to more than 300,000 homeless dogs & for a 3,500 square-mile island, that’s A LOT & it’s unfortunately only getting worse.
 The homeless pet epidemic here is horrific & the situations these animals are subjected to are incredibly heartbreaking.
 If we didn’t rescue, then these dogs would have no chance at a beautiful, normal life that a dog should inside of a loving home with a fluffy bed & full belly.

 WHAT IS A SATO?

 Sato is Puerto Rican slang for ‘stray’ or ‘street dog’.
 A Sato is usually marked by their large, adorable ears & mixed breed.
 Many of them are mixed with some sort of terrier which in turn, makes them quite smart & quick to learn.

 WHY/HOW DO YOU SHIP THEM OFF THE ISLAND?